The Girl's Guide to Girl Scouting

 - Map showing all the councils and special Girl Scout places (i.e., the Juliette Gordon Low Birthplace, World Centers, etc.)

-If you have questions about which resources are being discontinued, click here.
 Here are some handouts to review:

 - How the National Portfolio Works